q-pratz-chem/Project_MonteCarloRadiativeTransfer/parameters.md

 You will need to use this non-uniform PDF to generate the random distance traveled by a given photon before its next interaction event.
-Start by assuming an optical depth of $\tau = 1$.
+Start by assuming an optical depth of τ = 1.
 Given the current direction of travel of a photon, as well as this distance traveled, we can determine the location of the next interaction event.

 **Albedo (scattering vs. absorption probability):**